nrfconnect/sdk-nrfxlib/nrf_modem/doc/delta_dfu.rst

 .. note::
    Delta update files might not be available for any two of the modem firmware versions but only for specific versions, as applicable.
-   This might depend on the extent of the update, which cannot exceed the size of the scratch area of the source firmware version.
+   This might depend on the extent of the update, which cannot exceed the size of the scratch area of the modem firmware version it applies to.

 Limitations
 ===========